 Overnight: Adels Grove. (ensuite)

 After a morning look around the old train station, we keep heading west through the huge cattle stations of the Gulf Savannah region and cross the Leichardt River into Burketown.
-A tiny battler’s town, Burketown had a population of 173 in the 2006 census!
+A tiny battler’s town, Burketown had a population of 238 in the 2016 census!
 The town is situated 30km inland from the Gulf of Carpentaria and named after explorer Robert O’Hara Burke of ‘Burke and Wills’ fame.
-We take a drive out to the vast salt flats before detouring off the main Savannah Way down into Gregory Downs for lunch by the river.
+We take a drive out to the vast salt flats before detouring off the main Savannah Way down into Gregory Downs.
 After lunch, we turn past the Century Zinc Mine and to Adels Grove, adjacent to Lawn Hill National Park.
 Here, we relax by the lily-covered Lawn Hill Creek for the afternoon; the friendly oasis that is Adels Grove is our base for the next two nights.